... the real-time intrusion detection & prevention system and superordinate firewall manager

 };

-On a match with a filter rule the 'injector' is called that registers the attacker in the database and counts the attacks in the database as well until a configurable limit is reached.
-It the limit is reached a DROP action for the firewall will be flagged in the database and with the next attempt the attacker will be shot by establishing a DROP in the firewall.
+On a match with a filter rule the 'injector' is called and registers the attacker in the database and counts the attacks in the database as well until a configurable limit is reached.
+If the limit is reached a DROP action for the firewall will be flagged in the database and with the next attempt the attacker will be shot by establishing a DROP in the firewall.

 IP addresses are not just IP addresses ...